 Empathic understanding requires the listener to mirror how the client is feeling.
 In person-centered therapy, the therapist offers a sympathetic and empathetic understanding of the client’s feelings.

 They express their understanding of the client’s feelings from the client’s perspective, not their own.
 This helps the therapist develop a better understanding of the client’s needs.
 It also helps the client feel reassured and understood.

-You don’t have to live with the anguish of fighting unhealthy thoughts on your own; Zinnia Healing can help.
+You don’t have to live with the anguish of fighting unhealthy thoughts on your own; Zinnia Health can help.
 Call us at (855) 430-9439 to find out more.

 Who Could Benefit From Person-Centered Therapy?

 The best candidate for person-centered therapy is one who would like to work one-on-one with their therapist and those that wouldn’t mind playing an equal role in their therapy.

 Person-centered therapy is most suitable for individuals with anxiety proneness.
 This includes individuals with the following mental health disorders:

 - Anxiety – a feeling of dread or uneasiness that causes physiological symptoms such as rapid heartbeat or hot flashes.
 Some people who experience anxiety regularly may develop an anxiety disorder such as panic disorder or generalized anxiety disorder.